alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/investment_heuristics.md

 **Markets**

 - Abrubpt change.
+- Future here, just not evenly distributed.
+Look at HackerOne for example - "white hat" hackers already a thing at large cos.
 - Non-consensus and right.
 - "Why Now"
 - Keep in mind both absolute topline as well as gross margins.
 99% GMs on $1k is irrelevant.